-THE THEME OF THE NIGHT IS “BEST OF”
+THE THEME OF THE NIGHT waS “BEST OF”

 Generation Women is a cross-generational storytelling night in New York City.
 Each month, five women of note read an original piece on a theme.
 Of those women, one is in her 20s, her 30s, her 40s, her 50s, her 60s, and her 70s+.
 Generation Women celebrates and amplifies women’s voices and creativity.
 Our diverse line-ups will make you laugh, cry, and think.
 We’re a unique, intimate female literary salon that brings together women of all ages.